liangxianzhe/oh-my-vim/README.md

 `~/.vim/before.vimrc` will be loaded before everything else.

-`~/.vim/extra.vimrc` will be loaded after bundle is initialized and before the settings take place.
+`~/.vim/extra.vimrc` will be loaded after bundles are initialized and before the settings take place.
 The idea was so people could add Bundle lines without having to worry about conflicts in vimrc when pulling.

 `~/.vim/after.vimrc` will be loaded after all configuration options are set.
-This is best place to change default behaviour (keybindings) and/or color scheme.
+This is the best place to change default behaviour (keybindings) or color scheme.

 Disclaimer & Acknowledgments
 ----------------------------

-Obviously I steal many work from others.
-This is my special thanks to:
+Obviously I steal a lot work from others.
+Here is my special thanks to:

 Joe Di Castro (joedicastro)'s [dotfiles](https://github.com/joedicastro/dotfiles/tree/master/vim).
 Most part